Saskia Popescu

-Saskia Popescu is an infectious disease epidemiologist and Senior Infection Preventionist in Phoenix, Arizona.
-She holds academic appointments at the University of Arizona and George Mason University’s Schar School of Policy and Government, where she lectures on biopreparedness and pandemic and outbreak response.
-Since the start of the Coronavirus disease 2019 pandemic, Popescu has worked to prepare for and mitigate the spread of the disease.
-She has been recognized for her communication efforts around the pandemic, as well as her work on the front lines.
+Saskia Popescu is an infectious disease epidemiologist and global health security expert in Phoenix, Arizona.
+She is an Assistant Professor of epidemiology at the University of Maryland, and holds academic appointments at the University of Arizona and George Mason University’s Schar School of Policy and Government, where she lectures on biopreparedness and outbreak response.
+Since the start of the Coronavirus disease 2019 pandemic, Popescu has worked to prepare for and mitigate the spread of the disease within healthcare and the entertainment industry, where she led the global epidemiology and infection prevention response for Netflix.
+She has been recognized for her communication efforts around the pandemic, as well as her work on the front lines in infection prevention and healthcare biopreparedness.
+Popescu currently is a Policy Researcher at RAND Corporation, addressing converging biological risks from biological weapons nonproliferation, biosecurity, emerging infectious diseases and ecological security, biopreparedness in private industry, and global health security vulnerabilities.

 Education

 Popescu received her Bachelor of Arts degree in classics from the University of Arizona in 2008.
 Her senior thesis evaluated the impact of infectious disease on the fall of the Roman Empire.
 She then attended the University of Arizona Mel and Enid Zuckerman College of Public Health for graduate school, receiving her Master of Public Health degree in infectious disease epidemiology 2011.
 Following this, she received a Master of Arts in International Security Studies in 2013 from the University of Arizona.
 Popescu then attended a graduate program at George Mason University to pursue her doctoral degree in biodefense.
 There, her research centered on global health security.
 Her doctoral dissertation centered on the economic and political roadblocks for the utilization of infection prevention efforts in the United States.
 During her graduate work, she was recognized by the Johns Hopkins Center for Health Security as an Emerging Leader in Biosecurity Initiative fellow.